AfDB looks to boost ties to Arab funders to plug development finance gap

-NAIROBI: The African Development Bank held its first meeting with a group of Arab development finance institutions in Abidjan on Tuesday in an effort to attract more cash from them as Western donors retreat.
+The African Development Bank held its first meeting with a group of Arab development finance institutions in Abidjan on Tuesday, 13 January 2026 in an effort to attract more cash from them as Western donors retreat.

 The new president of the AfDB, Africa's biggest development lender, said closer ties with the Arab Coordination Group were key to bridging the growing gap in development finance as donor nations including the United States cut spending abroad.